What is this newsletter about?

 Why am I writing this?

 Science helps us make sense of the world around us, and scientific knowledge has helped people make the world a better place.
-But a lot of great research gets overshadowed in the news by flashy, low-quality research, which makes it hard to know what to believe.
+But a lot of great research gets overshadowed in the news by flashy headlines that are poorly supported by research, which makes it hard for people to know what to believe.

 So, here are some things I aim to do with this newsletter: